FIWARE/tutorials.Relationships-Linked-Data/README.md

 the attribute.
 All _Property_ attributes relate to the state of a single entity.

 _Relationship_ attributes correspond to the interactions **between** entities (which are expected to change over time).
 They effectively provide the graph linking the nodes of the data entities together.
-Each _Relationship_ attribute holds an `object` in the form of a URN - effectively a pointer to another object. _Relationship_ attributes do not hold data themselves,
+Each _Relationship_ attribute holds an `object` in the form of a URN - effectively a pointer to another object. _Relationship_ attributes do not hold data themselves.

 Both properties and relationships may in turn have a linked embedded structure (of _properties-of-properties_ or _properties-of-relationships or relationships-of-properties_ or